 Here are three products that I regularly rely on for more efficient composting.

-I like this product as it doesn’t just focus on microbes to break down waste.
 You’ll also get a good dose of minerals, including nitrogen, to help balance your compost.

 There’s also a bonus use for it in early spring.
 Mixing it directly with soil if you’re replanting some flowers to bigger pots can make it into a slow-releasing fertilizer to boost early season growth.

-Oh, and it’s organic, which might be important for some grow-your-own folks who want to avoid all those chemicals you find in standard fertilizers.
+It might be important for some grow-your-own folks who want to avoid all those chemicals you find in standard fertilizers.

-If you prefer a liquid accelerator, then Compost-It is the one I’ve had the best results with.
 Spraying it onto a pile does tend to spread out the micro-organisms better.